MrEliptik/BayesianNetworkIndependanceChecker/README.md

-# BayesianNetworkIndependanceChecker
+# BayesianNetworkIndependenceChecker
-An algorithm to create a bayesian network and check independance of the variable
+An algorithm to create a bayesian network and check independence of the variable